kylehsu-tri/droid_dataset_builder/README.md

 2.**Modify Dataset Conversion Code**: We currently assume a fixed dummy language instruction for the full dataset.
 Please modify to use one or multiple appropriate instructions.

 That's it!
 You're all set to run dataset conversion.
-Inside the dataset directory, run:
+Run the following:
 ```
+pip3 install -e .
+cd droid
 tfds build --overwrite
 ```
 The command line output should finish with a summary of the generated dataset (including size and number of samples).